-OSSEs are also important tools for testing the capability of a DAS to effectively merge different types of observations with models to produce improved ocean analyses and forecasts.
-Wide-swath measurement error, due to radar interferometer noise, and its cross-track variability within the swath, will also be a complex issue which must be taken into account (Hénaff et al., 2008) to ensure effective use of the data.
-In this study, particular attention was paid to the sensitivity of the ocean analysis and forecasting system to instrumental error in wide-swath altimetry measurements.
-The aim was to test the capability of the Mercator Ocean DAS to use and merge nadir and wide-swath altimeters, which to the best of our knowledge has never been investigated using a regional ocean analysis and forecasting system.
+OSSEs are also important tools for testing the capability of the DAS to effectively merge different types of observations with models to produce improved ocean analyses and forecasts.
+Wide-swath measurement noise, due to radar interferometer instrument, and its cross-track variability within the swath, will also be a complex issue which must be taken into account (Hénaff et al., 2008) to ensure an effective use of the data.
+In this study a particular attention was given to the sensitivity of the ocean analysis and forecasting system to the instrumental error of wide-swath altimetry measurements.
+The aim was to test the capability of the Mercator Ocean DAS to use and merge nadir and wide-swath altimeters, which to the best of our knowledge has never been investigated using a regional ocean analysis and forecasting systems.

-The paper is organized as follows.
-Section 2 describes the ocean modelling and data assimilation components of OSSEs, as well as the synthetic observations considered in the different experiments.
-The experimental set-up designed to assess the impact of wide-swath altimetry data is detailed in Section 3.
+The paper is organized as follow.
+Section 2 describes the ocean modelling and data assimilation components of the OSSEs, as well as the synthetic observations considered in the different experiments.
+The experimental set-up designed to assess the

+10 impact of wide-swath altimetry data is detailed in Section 3.
 The impact of wide-swath data at the surface is investigated in Section 4.
-The contribution of the new observing systems to the representation of ocean variability at different spatial scales is discussed in Section 5.
-Section 6 shows the impact of wide-swath altimetry data on the study of ocean circulation, both at the surface and in the water column.
+The contribution of the new observing systems to the representation of the ocean variability at different spatial scales is evaluated in Section 5.
+Section 6 shows the impact of wide-swath altimetry data on the ocean circulation, both at the surface and in the water column.
 All the results are summarized in Section 7 and some conclusions are drawn.